Should You Have Kids Despite Climate Change?

 Even before 2020, a new movement was afoot to address climate by forgoing reproduction.
 Blythe Pepino, a British musician in her 30s, formed BirthStrike in 2018 to build a community of people—typically women-identified—who have opted not to reproduce in response to the ecological and social crises that climate change is creating.
 In the wake of the Black Lives Matter protests this summer, the group recognized the need to acknowledge the oppression that colors conversations about reproduction as it relates to climate and so reformed itself into a support group for those grieving parenthood.
 Their new stated goal is to channel that loss into action on climate justice.

-Organizations such as Conceivable Future, however, continue to keep reproduction at the fore.
-Led by climate activists Meghan Kallman and Josephine Ferorelli, Conceivable Future is raising awareness about how the climate crisis affects “intimate choices” like reproduction.
-The Conceivable Future and now-defunct BirthStrike campaigns share ideological terrain with “population engineers,” a group of bioethicists who forward policies for limiting the size of the global population through positive incentives like family planning classes and negative ones such as taxes on wealthy procreators.
+The now-defunct BirthStrike campaign shared ideological terrain with “population engineers,” a group of bioethicists who forward policies for limiting the size of the global population through positive incentives like family planning classes and negative ones such as taxes on wealthy procreators.
 In proposing specific policies rather than individual action, population engineers acknowledge the structures within which reproductive choices occur, everything from media influence to the tax code.

 Even with this shift to the structural, however, the racist, sexist, colonialist, and nativist legacies of the population question within environmentalism still plague child-free for climate.
 As do the historical and social injustices that constrain so-called choices.

 Racism and Xenophobia in Environmentalism

 This summer and fall, the climate crisis and its correlated catastrophes—extreme heat, flooding, wildfires—are intensifying alongside Black Lives Matter uprisings and the coronavirus health disparities among Black, Indigenous, and Latinx populations.
 This confluence has brought overdue attention to racism in environmentalism, as evidenced by the Audubon Society’s recent reckoning with racial injustices in its past and present, including publicizing that its famed founder was a White supremacist and a slaveholder.

 The intersections of climate justice and racial justice have also come to the fore through studies of how Black communities are greatly harmed by hotter temperatures and through the popular intersectional environmentalist platform created by Leah Thomas, a young Black activist and “eco-communicator.”
 To these reckonings we need to add the racism and xenophobia that have long characterized environmentally motivated population controls.

 The New York Times recently exposed these sins in a profile of Cordelia Scaife May, showing how this heir to the Mellon fortune converted a love of birding into a network of anti-immigration, pro-population-control organizations that still influence politics today.
 In the 1960s May linked threatened birdlife to the rapidly expanding human population.
 May wasn’t wrong to see and worry over this link: A host of human activities—from toxic agriculture and industry to sprawling settlements and light and noise pollution—decimate avian habitats and habits.
 May’s anti-immigration approach, however, indicates how readily environmentalism can mutate into racist and xenophobic actions.

 The Times investigators show that “protecting natural habitats and helping women prevent unplanned pregnancies merged over time into a single goal of preserving the environment by discouraging offspring altogether.”
-Taken on its own, this goal resonates with Conceivable Future’s and population engineers’ aims.
+Taken on its own, this goal resonates with population engineers’ aims.
 To be clear, this does not mean that today’s child-free climate advocates are racist nativists.
 However, it does indicate how readily the affiliation arises because of the ugly history of forced population control.

 Contemporary Examples

-Note: CORRECTION: This article was updated at 1:08p.m. on Oct.
-28, 2020, to reflect that Conceivable Future does not advocate for limiting population but rather for empowering reproductive choices and ending fossil fuel subsidies.
-Read our corrections policy here.